MicrosoftDocs/power-pages-docs/power-pages-docs/configure/editing-sites.md

 ### Editing themes created in Power Apps portals Studio

-If you're using the Styling workspace with a site that had a theme applied using Power Apps portals Studio, you encounter the following behaviors;
+If you're using the Styling workspace with a site that had a theme applied using Power Apps portals Studio, you'll encounter the following behaviors;

 - The Styling workspace will show the theme as a **Custom theme**.
 - All the existing preset themes are available.